truffle-box/optimism-bridge-box/README.md

 @trufflesuite/web3-provider-engine/index.js:163
 ```

 This is due to an issue with a dependency and we are working on a fix.
-In the meantime, if you encounter this, it is safe to simply rerun that migration with `truffle migrate --network=optimistic_kovan --config=truffle-config.ovm --f 4 --to 4 --skip-dry-run`.
+In the meantime, if you encounter this, it is safe to simply rerun that migration with `truffle migrate --network=optimistic_goerli --config=truffle-config.ovm --f 4 --to 4 --skip-dry-run`.

 ## Developing for Optimism